FabienRoger/WInfoForTwitter/README.md

 This repo contains the code for the extension and the python http server needed to support the Chrome extension.

 I currently run an AWS Lambda supporting a simplified version of the extension.
 The code to deploy the AWS lambda as well as the simplified extension itself it available in this repo.
+However, I do not have the funds to keep the Lambda warm: if you are using this, you will need to wait approximately 10 minutes for the service to start.
+Please contact me if you want to help funding this.

 ## What it enables you to do